Well I won’t back down, no I won’t back down.

 Raging–and dancing–against the machine

-About 80 of us–from Indian People’s Action and indigenous mass movement Idle No More, Northern Rockies Rising Tide, Blue Skies Campaign, and other local and regional groups, as well as individual activists–halted the third load on a busy artery in Missoula on March 14th at 12:30 a.m. (the city restricts megaload movement between midnight and 5:00 a.m.).
+About 80 of us–from Indian People’s Action and indigenous mass movement Idle No More, Northern Rockies Rising Tide, Blue Skies Campaign, and other local and regional groups, as well as individual activists–halted the third load on a busy artery in Missoula on March 14th at 12:30 a.m. (the city restricts megaload movement to between midnight and 5:00 a.m.).
 For 20 minutes we obstructed the transport–a load weighing 794,000 pounds and measuring 380 feet long, 23 feet wide, and 19 feet tall (source).
 Tribal folks drummed and sang and activists circled in a round dance; the rumbling roar of the transport rig and flashing strobes from many squad cars imbued the darkness with a surreal air.
-When the authorities deemed it time for the megaload to move forward, three climate-activist grandmothers sat down in front of the rig as they had previously, and were again arrested (video).
+When the authorities deemed it time for the megaload to move forward, three climate-activist grandmothers and mothers sat down in front of the rig as they had previously, and were again arrested (video).
 Eight-hundred miles lay between our act of civil disobedience and the tar sands directly north, but as the constituent of carnage and extinction rolled past, it was impossible to forget its target: the boreal forest and its human and nonhuman animal inhabitants.

 Tar sands: A crime against all life